-Important topics are presented within flash cards and cue cards followed by Q & A sessions to ensure that attendees grasped the concept and application of codes and recommended practices.
+Important topics are presented with flash cards & cue cards followed by Q & A sessions to ensure that attendees grasped the concept and application of codes and recommended practices.

-Attendees shall have access to course material approximately 8 weeks prior to the classroom training through our website: https://inspector-training.com
+Attendees shall have access to course material approximately 8 weeks prior to the classroom training via our website: https://inspector-training.com

-Our course access is complemented with tutor support both before and even after the classroom training.
+Our course access is complemented with tutor support both before, during and after the classroom training.

-Our team of course editors are chartered engineers; chartered quality professionals and API authorized Inspectors with significant experience in the fabrication, inspection, and turnaround activities in the onshore, offshore, green field & brown fields of energy industry.
+Our team of course editors are chartered engineers, chartered quality professionals and API authorized Inspectors with significant experience in the fabrication, inspection, and turnaround activities in the onshore, offshore, green field & brown fields of the energy industry.

 c) Course Calendar